This was becoming aggravating. How had it gotten to this point? Everything had started out smoothly and now it was ruined–in shambles.

 “If your parents are as bad as you say they are, they’ll have a cow if I take you home.”

 Somewhat true, but staying overnight with him would get her into even more trouble.

 “They’ll probably kill you first,” She giggled softly at his fallen mouth, “but I left the car at school.
 I’ll just take myself home.”

 His face contorted, the worry lines were deep and she wondered why.
-He didn’t argue with her though, and took her back.
+But he didn’t argue with her and took her back.

 “I’ll be right behind you.”

 He didn’t leave any room for argument.
 She drove home, far too aware of his lights behind her.
 This was sweet right?
 She should thank him for making sure she got home safely.

 To her surprise, he followed her all the way in, and even walked her to her door; something most people did not do.